tytydraco/yessleep/out/Im_ready_to_tell_the_story_of_how_my_best_friend_died.md

 “This has to be Mark’s!”
 Jason said as he held up a beer bottle.

-Indeed, Jason was holding some shitty microbrew IPA that I had only ever seen Mark drink.
+Indeed, Jason was holding some shitty microbrew IPA that I had only ever seen Mark, Jason’s older brother, drink.

 “Put that in the bag, show it to Mark to prove we actually went here.”
 I said.